Planning a road trip with babies, toddlers or young kids? I feel your sense of dread! Travelling with toddlers can be a

-Our must have item for a road trip with babies or toddlers is a reliable backpack style nappy bag.
+Our number one must have item for a road trip with babies or toddlers is a reliable backpack style nappy bag.
 Read my ultimate guide here and find out why I think they should be top of your essentials list!

 - 1 A COMFORTABLE CAR SEAT